rossr2601/CS1050_Spring2025/TechDocs/Tech_Docs.md

 You could also tehcnically **hard code** into the arguements when you invoke the method.
 In this case, you could have done `int k = max(5,2);`.

 This is functionally the same thing.
-But, as discussed earlier we do want to avoid hardcoding when possible.
-This is why we have variables to hold the values so that it can stay consistent across the code.
+But, as discussed [earlier](#what-is-hard-coding-and-why-is-it-bad) we do want to avoid hardcoding when possible.
+This is why we have variables that hold the values so that it can stay consistent across the code.

 <ins>**An important thing to note!**</ins>